Changissnz/my_thoughts_on_AI__07-05-2026/README.md

 I'm saying that is what I believe based on personal experience and the anecdotes I've read.
 I do not think these times are politically stable.
-I think the deterioration and dishonesty of social media companies that came to light about 12 years ago (yet somehow, they are still thriving), an industry that conveniently leads to artificial intelligence due to so much data the organization collects on individuals, does not bode well for the emerging welfare under artificial intelligence.
+I think the deterioration and dishonesty of social media companies that came to light about 12 years ago (yet somehow, they are still thriving), an industry that conveniently leads to artificial intelligence due to so much data the organizations collect on individuals, does not bode well for the emerging welfare under artificial intelligence.
 I will go a little in-depth into why I believe this, as to dispel the readers' belief that I am merely being a "negative nancy", a cynic.